Medieval Strawberry Tart

 Is it best to use fresh or frozen strawberries?

 That depends on the season.
 In-season strawberries taste wonderfully sweet.
 If you can find them at the market, use fresh strawberries.
-If you can't find sweet strawberries, use frozen and make sure to thaw them first.
+If you can’t find sweet strawberries, use frozen and thaw them first.

 Can I use dried thyme?

-Store-bought dried thyme often has a musky or moldy flavor, which is why we use fresh thyme.
+Store-bought dried thyme often has a musky or moldy flavor, so we use fresh thyme.
 If your dried thyme smells wonderful, then go ahead and use it.
-You'll need 1 teaspoon for this recipe.
+You’ll need one teaspoon for this recipe.

 Do I need to use a tart pan?

-No, to maintain the medieval feel of this tart, we form the dough on a sheet pan so that it is similar to a galette.
+No, to maintain the medieval feel of this tart, we form the dough on a sheet pan so that it resembles a galette.

 Can I use a different crust?

-While we really believe the thyme in this crust is what makes the recipe so special, you can use your favorite pie crust if you prefer.
-Or give our butter and shortening pie crust a go, it's super flaky and delicious!
+While we believe the thyme in this crust makes the recipe so special, you can use your favorite pie crust if you prefer.
+Or try our butter and shortening pie crust—it’s super flaky and delicious!

 Medieval Strawberry Tart Recipe